tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/train.md

 call one of the following functions: `add_summary()`, `add_session_log()`, `add_event()`, or `add_graph()`.

-If you pass a `graph_def` protocol buffer to the constructor it is added to the event file.
+If you pass a `Graph` to the constructor it is added to the event file.
 (This is equivalent to calling `add_graph()` later).

 TensorBoard will pick the graph from the file and display it graphically so